chaijs/chai-jquery/README.md

     expect($('body')).to.have.prop('value').match(/bar/);

 ### `css(name[, value])`
 Assert that the first element of the selection has the given CSS property, using [`.css()`](http://api.jquery.com/css/).
-Note that jQuery returns computed (rgb) values for colors, and evaluating against a hex or string will return a test failure.
-Optionally, assert a particular value as well.
+Optionally, assert the computed value as well.
 The return value is available for chaining.

     $('#header').should.have.css('background');
     expect($('body')).to.have.css('background-color', 'rgb(0, 0, 0)');